-When myeloma cells build up, they not only diminish* healthy blood cells in the bone marrow, but also weaken and damage bones.
+When myeloma cells build up, they not only diminish* healthy blood cells in the bone marrow but also weaken and damage bonus.
 Myeloma cells produce a substance that fuels osteoclasts, which dissolve bone and speed up its destruction that causes bone pain, fractures and infection.

 In most cases, patients with myeloma experience at least a few symptoms at the time of their diagnosis.
 The most common one is severe and persistent back pain – a lot more excruciating than ordinary back pain.
 Paraproteins or myeloma cells in the marrow may cause damage to the organs and tissues, characterized by CRAB: Calcium in the blood, or Renal damage, or Anemia or Bone damage.